Modelling FxForwards in LUSID

 At some point you must decide whether to roll an FxForward contract or hold it until maturity.

 Rolling a contract means extending its maturity date; typically, the old contract is closed by setting a holding of zero (with a cash amount booked to reflect the P&L) and a new contract with a longer time to expiry is executed to replace the old.
-For a demonstration, see section 7.1 of the accompanying Jupyter Notebook.
+For a demonstration, see section 7.1 of this Jupyter Notebook.

 If you choose to hold until maturity then note an instrument does not ‘expire’ in LUSID; it is still available post-maturity, although the valuation is zero.
 If you set your holding to zero it no longer appears in reports unless you are deliberately backdating.